praveenoruganti/praveenoruganti-reactjs/5_State_Props/ReadMe.md

 ## What is state?

 React has another special built-in object called state, which allows components to create and manage their own data.
 So unlike props, components cannot pass data with state, but they can create and manage it internally.
+They are mutable unlike the props and create dynamic and interactive components.

 Here is an example showing how to use state: